Comp7940-Group14/FinalProject/spec.md

 In order to control the spread of the coronavirus now, China has promptly and decisively adopted various measures to deal with it, and then effectively curbed the adverse consequences of the coronavirus spreading to a large area around the world .
 In the current situation, China's every movement has become the focus of various media around the world.

-Our LINE bot which is established on LINE is related to public health care.
+Our LINE bot is related to public health care.
 We design three kinds of questions.

 Firstly, the question is about summarize of news.
 In order to better understand the situation of epidemic prevention, we will categorize the news related to the response, including current affairs tracking about the progress of the epidemic prevention; the establishment of relevant laws and regulations; social materials donations contain masks, alcohol and other medical supplies as well as food supplies; the support of medical teams from various places around the Country; the development of anti-epidemic drugs.
 Our chatbot will display those related News above to the public to make more people understand the specific process of protection against coronavirus infection.